 1600 SW 4th Ave., Suite 900

-The Regional Research Institute for Human Services (RRI) was established in 1972 by the School of Social Work at Portland State University with a grant from the Social and Rehabilitation Service (HEW).
+The Regional Research Institute for Human Services (RRI) was established in 1972 by the School of Social Work at Portland State University with a grant from the Social and Rehabilitation Service within the office of Health, Education, and Welfare (HEW).
 The aim of the RRI is to improve the manner in which social services and service delivery systems are designed, managed, and evaluated.
 To inform social change initiatives, the RRI is prepared to examine all aspects of the complex process by which human service policies and services are developed and implemented.
 By bringing a range of consumers, family members, and researchers into its activities, the RRI creates new approaches to old problems.
 It strives to set high standards for applied social research and to provide a research environment for graduate training.

 The RRI is home to several centers with national scope and influence.
 Since 1984, when the Research and Training Center on Family Support and Children’s Mental Health was initiated, the RRI has been a leader in the field of mental health research and education.
 The current Pathways to Positive Futures Research and Training Center continues the tradition with a focus on transition-aged youth.
-The RRI also hosts the National Wraparound Initiative and the Early Assessment and Support Alliance (EASA) Center for Excellence.
-Since 2000, the national program office of Reclaiming Futures: Building Community Solutions to Substance Abuse and Delinquency has been located in the RRI.
-Reclaiming Futures promotes new standards of care in juvenile justice for young people with drug and alcohol problems, and its model for system change has been implemented in jurisdictions around the country.
+The RRI also hosts Trauma Informed Oregon (TIO), which serves as a centralized source of information and resources, and coordinates and provides training for healthcare and related systems.
+Since 2000, the national program office of Reclaiming Futures: Public Health, Justice, Equity, has been located in the RRI and promotes new standards of care in juvenile justice for young people with drug and alcohol problems, and its model for system change has been implemented in jurisdictions around the country.

 For more information about RRI faculty, research projects, and publications, see https://www.pdx.edu/regional-research-institute/